Sources and Flows

 About half (55%) of agricultural contaminants (nitrogen, phosphorus, sediment, faecal microbes) are naturally removed as they flow from land to sea – but this percentage varies greatly for different soils and landscapes.

-We require a more integrated understanding of the sources of these contaminants, their rate of transport to receiving waters, and how they are diluted while transported.
-This will enable the identification of critical source areas to target cost-effective mitigation interventions and contribute to our understanding of land use suitability.
+Land-owners need site-specific information about the sources of these contaminants, their rate of transport to receiving waters, and how they are diluted while transported.
+This knowledge will enable the identification of critical source areas to target cost-effective mitigation interventions, and contribute to our understanding of the potential effects of different land uses on the environment (land use suitability).

-Sources and Flows research brings together climate, soil, hydrology and water quality scientists to develop a framework that integrates existing national databases and knowledge of source, transport and attenuation processes of all 4 contaminants.
+The Sources and Flows programme brought together climate, soil, hydrology and water quality scientists to develop a multi-component framework that integrates and fills key gaps in knowledge about the source, transport and transformation of agricultural contaminants.
+The components of this framework can be incorporated into existing water quality tools and used in the development of new tools.

 How Can The Research Be Used?

-- The multi-component, modular framework developed by the Sources and Flows programme will allow landowners to pinpoint a location, identify the contaminants of concern, and select appropriate mitigations.
-It will also allow policy makers to set resource limits that more accurately reflect the likely risk of environmental impact.
+- The multi-component, modular framework developed by the Sources and Flows programme is a screening tool for quick assessment of water quality at catchment scale.
+It will allow landowners to pinpoint a location, identify the contaminants of concern, and select appropriate mitigations.

 - This research refined a ‘critical source area’ theory that explains that the majority of contaminants come from a minority of a farm or catchment.
 When targeted to these small but critical areas, mitigations are 6 to 7 times more cost-effective.
 This theory is now used in 77 guidelines, industry strategies and policy documents for environmental farm plans to improve water quality.

-- Sources and Flows researchers looked at the likelihood of drought and found that 3 North Island sites experienced longer and more severe droughts than 3 South Island sites.
-Modelling of soil drainage at these sites indicated 35% to 80% more drainage peaks than expected, suggesting better monitoring of soil moisture and scheduling of irrigation is required.
+- Sources and Flows researchers modelled soil drainage at 3 North Island and 3 South Island sites and found 35% to 80% more drainage peaks than expected.
+This suggests better monitoring of soil moisture and scheduling of irrigation is required.
 Because of this research the Northland Regional Council is refining drought intensity, duration and frequency curves for Northland to guide regional irrigation schemes and the allocation of water.

 - Sources and Flows research used precision irrigation technologies, timed and matched to soil type at a location in Central Otago, to show that the loss of nitrogen and phosphorus in soil drainage was reduced by 70% to 80% compared to standard irrigation practice.
 Irrigation NZ highlighted this nationally.